DinRiksdag/OpenRemiss/README.md

 This is a script that scraps data from [regeringen.se](regeringen.se).
-For now, it only looks for [remisser](https://sv.wikipedia.org/wiki/Remiss), lists them and builds a list of all the organisations that have answered each remiss.
+For now, it only looks for [remisser](https://sv.wikipedia.org/wiki/Remiss), lists them and builds a dataset containing information about these remissprocesses.

+You can read more on how to run the script and which data it saves.

 The result is saved in an SQL database.